cowlet/cowlet.github.io/_posts/2014-01-12-understanding-data-science-classification-with-neural-networks-in-r.markdown

 ## The classification problem

 The task is to correctly diagnose the state of health of a bearing, given [14 features calculated from its vibration profile][feature-design].
-Visual inspection and [k-means clustering][k-means] of lifetime data from four bearings suggested seven different states of health.
+Visual inspection and [k-means clustering][k-means] of data from four bearings suggested seven different states of health.
 These are colour-coded as follows, and shown for two features below:

  - green: "early" (initial run-in of the bearings)
  - blue: "normal"